 #16.
 Invest in a Chalk Mat

-“I bought a chalk mat which rolls up with a little pocket with a piece of chalk & sponge inside
+Mum Sarah says, “I bought a chalk mat which rolls up with a little pocket with a piece of chalk & sponge inside.”

-Bring along some story CDs or download some podcasts for your phone to listen through the CD player.
+Bring along some story CDs or download some audio books or podcasts for your phone to listen through the sound system.